3 Steps to Prevent Accidental Fire Sprinkler Activation

 A fire sprinkler, as this recent viral video shows, is an effective fire safety tool—but it can be unintentionally discharged when it is accidentally set off by friendly fire or a fire sprinkler head is struck or sheared off by a person or equipment.

-Accidentally activating your fire sprinkler system can be very disruptive to your business and cost a lot of time and money as a deluge of water floods your building.
+Accidental fire sprinkler activation can be very disruptive to your business and cost a lot of time and money as a deluge of water floods your building.
 You can call 911, but from there you’ll wait: and a typical fire sprinkler head for a commercial system (not including high-risk or special hazard systems which are much higher) will discharge between 20-40 gallons of water each minute that you wait for emergency responders, which could easily be 10-15 minutes.
 Even if help arrives in five minutes, at least 100-200 gallons of water fills your building, resulting in significant water damage and expense.

 So how can you prevent these accidents and save your business from significant costs, claims and damages?